fzi-forschungszentrum-informatik/BEMCom/services/tools/grafana/Readme.md

 conda create -n node -c conda-forge nodejs==12.* yarn
 ```

-You can...
+To see your changes in a local grafana instance, change the `docker-compose.yml` file to development mode (see comments in the file) and start grafana as docker container.

+Then, to actually work on the plugin:

 - Install all needed modules for development from within the `bemcom-django-api` folder with <br>
   `yarn install`
-- Make your changes to the source files under `./graf_data/plugins/bemcom-django-api/src`
+- Make your changes to the source files under `./source/grafana_plugins/bemcom-django-api/src`
 - Hot build the plugin to see changes in the browser on reload with `yarn dev --watch`
 - Run the tests with `yarn test`
 - Build the plugin for production with `yarn build`